 Tom Bullough grew up on a hill farm in Radnorshire, mid-Wales.
 He is the author of five books – most recently, Sarn Helen: A Journey Through Wales, Past, Present and Future – and a passionate climate activist.
 He lives near Brecon with his children and a dog.

-Tom’s take on Hay Castle’s challenge is Tarddiad / Source – an audio project.
-Tom will record the stories of one hundred and twenty people along the course of the Wye Valley, from the Wales-England border to the Cambrian Mountains, where the river rises.
-The objective is to interlace these voices in a two-hour installation.
-This will represent multiple communities – their histories, hopes and concerns – but also, centrally, reflect upon the Wye itself: a river which, due to agricultural pollution and the impacts of climate change, has become infamous for its poor condition.
+Tom’s take on Hay Castle’s challenge was Tarddiad / Source – an audio project.
+Tom recorded the stories of one hundred and twenty people along the course of the Wye Valley, from the Wales-England border to the Cambrian Mountains, where the river rises.
+The objective was to interlace these voices into a two-hour installation.
+This represented multiple communities – their histories, hopes and concerns – but also, centrally, reflected upon the Wye itself: a river which, due to agricultural pollution and the impacts of climate change, has become infamous for its poor condition.

 Kayla Jones